 Unleash Your Inner Optimist for Optimal Success with Dr. Sue Varma

-Dr. Varma is a nationally recognized psychiatrist featured who has been featured on the TODAY Show, The Dr. Oz Show, ABC World News, a host of others.
-We began the talk discussing mental health as a public health issue.
+Dr. Varma is a nationally recognized psychiatrist featured who has been featured on the TODAY Show, The Dr. Oz Show, ABC World News, and a host of others.
+We began the talk by discussing mental health as a public health issue.
 We are now seeing mental health issues play out in the news by way of mass shootings, addictions, and debilitating quality of life.

-We all go through difficult situations, experience fear or pain, but what happens when your mood interferes with your daily life?
+We all go through difficult situations, and experience fear or pain, but what happens when your mood interferes with your daily life?
 Are there certain characteristics that may predispose a person to respond one way versus another?

 Dr. Varma shared key characteristics of pessimists and optimists.
 There are three P’s that pessimists believe: They take things personally, they believe it is permanent, and pervasive.
 So for example, the pessimists will say, “I must have done something wrong, I’m just not meant to be happy or no one ever likes me, and in every aspect of my life, I am a failure”.
 Sounds crazy to think that way as I write this to you, but it’s so true, I have even done some of those things myself, taking it personally if someone unsubscribes from my email list or doesn’t buy one of my products.